-Expense reimbursement fraud makes up about 15 percent of business fraud with a median annual loss of $18,360 (of the total $108,000 in median annual loss), according to a study by the Association of Certified Fraud Examiners.
-And, according to this study, it takes about 24 months before expense reporting fraud is detected when committed by an owner or executive.
+Expense reimbursement fraud makes up 17 percent of business fraud with a median annual loss of $18,360 (of the total $108,000 in median annual loss), according to a study by the Association of Certified Fraud Examiners.
+Additionally, the study states it takes about 24 months before expense reporting fraud is detected when committed by an owner or executive.

 Do you suspect your employees are taking advantage of your expense management process?